SrideviMadduri/Mission-to-Mars-Web-Scraping/README.md

 # Mission-to-Mars-Web-Scraping

 In this project, full web-scraping and data analysis for the mission to Mars is done.
-In this project we used Beautiful Soup for HTML parsing, automated browsing with Splinter, Matplotlib and pandas to extract data  related to Mission to Mars.
+Used Beautiful Soup for HTML parsing, automated browsing with Splinter, Matplotlib and pandas to extract data  related to Mission to Mars.

 This project consists of two parts :